oicleevan/the-deeps/README.md

 ### [Download](https://github.com/oicleevan/the-deeps/releases/latest) | [Source Code](src)

-A text-based adventure game/dungeon crawler written in good ol' C++.
-Defeat enemies as you delve into a dungeon in search of treasure!

-**RELEASE 2.0 OUT NOW!
+**RELEASE 2.1 OUT NOW!
 TECHNICALLY AN ACTUAL THING NOW!**

 ## what is this game?

-This game is text-based, and runs in a terminal.
+This game is a text-based adventure game written in good ol' C++, and runs in a terminal.
 You play as a character who delves into a dungeon, where ghastly enemies hope to stop you from finding the hidden treasure.

 As you fight and defeat enemies, you grow stronger.
 But be weary, so do the enemies...